-The most important thing you must know is: "Your Good Enough" number.
+When it comes to money, the most important thing you must know is: "Your Good Enough" number.
 This becomes your financial north star.
 But, it's not pulled out of the sky (pun not intended)!

 Instead, you do a little math and figure out your number for yourself.
 Did you pick up on the fact that I said you and not your financial planner?
 You see, contrary to popular belief, you take this number to your financial planner, not the other way around.